Chabulsqu/country-finder/README.md

 # Frontend Mentor - REST Countries API with color theme switcher solution
+## Warning: The API the project uses has been shut down by its maintainer because of a lack of funding.
+The project will not run correctly either locally or in Netlify.

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+This project is split into two branches: master (the first implementation I did while I was still learning React, highly buggy and inefficient) and the experimental one (It uses Function components instead of classes and adds React Router for dynamic routing, unfortunately, I was not able to finish it because the API was shut down while I was refactoring it).

 ## Table of contents